Pork Belly Cost

 The meat will be sliced or uncut and sent as slabs.
 Cuts for two pounds of pork belly will usually be enough to serve six to 10 people, while 5-pound cuts can serve 13-20 people.

-Dealers typically sell pork belly that is not processed or seasoned.
+Dealers typically sell pork belly that is not processed with added hormones and antibiotics or seasoned.
 It’s known to be rich, flavorful meat with the perfect consistency for frying and slicing into bacon strips.

 The pork belly order arrives frozen in an insulated container with ice and is typically shipped overnight.
-Expedited shipping ensures the product will arrive fresh, tasty, and safe from spoilage.
+Expedited shipping ensures the product will be fresh, tasty, and safe from spoilage.

 Shipping and handling costs can add up to a substantial sum, depending on the size of your order.
-If you reach a minimum order, most of the time you won’t be charged for the shipping.
+If you reach a minimum order, most of the time you won’t be charged for the shipping fees.

 Any additional expenses to consider?

-Online butcher shops and markets might charge a separate fee for shipping costs and a container to hold the pork belly.
+Online butcher retailers and markets might charge a separate fee for shipping costs and a container to hold the pork belly.

-The butcher’s hands are the determining factor in how much meat costs.
+The butcher’s hands are the determining factor in how high the pork prices are.
 The more work that a butcher has to do with their hands, the higher prices they will charge for their meats.
-For instance, if someone buys pork belly without bones or skin, then they’ll have to pay an extra as opposed to buying the meat as is.
+For instance, if someone buys pork belly without bones or skin, then they’ll have to pay extra as opposed to buying the meat as is.

 Important things to consider

-BonAppetit.com says it’s important to purchase lean meats for the best flavor, but what does that mean?
-The website elaborates by saying a bright white fat and pink meat is an indicator of quality cuts.
+BonAppetit.com says it’s essential to purchase lean meats for the best flavor and texture, but what does that mean?
+For qualifying purchases, the website elaborates by saying a bright white fat and pink meat is an indicator of quality cuts.

 Is there any way to spend less?